Key Takeaways

 Now that we’ve discussed the importance of Shopify security, let’s take a look at some of the things you can do to protect your store.

-1. Secure form-fields on your store from malicious bots
+1. Secure form-fieldson your store from malicious bots

 Bad bots or malicious bots are one of the biggest threats to Shopify stores.
 They can drain your resources, slow down your store, and even steal your customer information.

 To protect your store from bots, you can use a form-field or bot protection solution such as Google’s reCAPTCHA, etc. These solutions work by adding a CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) to your forms, which helps to prevent malicious bots from submitting them.
+Additionally, implementing fake number lookup can help verify the authenticity of phone numbers submitted through your forms, further protecting your store from fraudulent activities.

 You can enable reCAPTCHA on your Shopify store by following these steps: